YannickMeeus/event-sauced-ts-postgresql/README.md

 # Event-Sauced - PostgreSQL Engine

 Welcome to the PostgreSQL engine for [Event-Sauced](https://github.com/YannickMeeus/event-sauced-ts).
-As this is a component library, I would recommend readers to go check out the main library for and overview of what Event Sauced is meant to be.
+As this is a component library, I would recommend readers to go check out the main library for an overview of what Event Sauced is meant to be.

 ## Motivation